Dreamie-TMC/MinishCapTools/README.md

 - Clicking save will save the hotkeys and close the editing UI.
 This will also re-enable other hotkeys.
 - Clicking cancel will discard any changes made to the hotkeys and close the editing UI.
 It will reload the existing hotkeys and use those instead.
 This will also re-enable other hotkeys.

+#### TAS Mode
+- L allows use of the auto-action script.
+Supported actions so far are: automatic shrink when on a portal, automatic rolling, item grabbing (not throwing)
+- Auto-text masher is also included.
+No hotkey is needed to activate.
+It will hold any keys you are holding so it works with firerod.

 #### Shared
+- J puts the script into TAS Mode which allows access to the TAS tools.
+It also disables all other scripts.
 - O puts the script into "Speedrun Mode" which locks you out of certain hotkeys.
-Currently it filters out opening the hotkey edit menu.
+Currently it filters out opening the hotkey edit menu and entering TAS Mode.
 - M loads movie mode allowing inputs to be displayed for recordings and shows how well the movie mashes textboxes
 - C changes the background of the extension from black to blue or vice-versa